delight-im/Knowledge/Business.md

  * Incentivizing the right behaviors is incredibly important.
 Rewarding managers with bonuses if their features are part of a final product, for example, can lead to feature bloat.
 Don't do that.
  * "[W]hile manipulating people with incentives seems to work in the short run, it is a strategy that ultimately fails and even does lasting harm.
 [We should] question our reliance on a theory of motivation derived from laboratory animals."
 (Alfie Kohn)
  * "[T]he more we use artificial inducements to motivate people, the more they lose interest in what we're bribing them to do."
 (Alfie Kohn)
+ * "Start with focusing on a small market and dominate that market first."
+(Peter Thiel)
+ * "If you don't want to split shares evenly then perhaps you should not be co-founders."
+(Peter Thiel)
+ * "I am [...] a fan of the two-person founding team, with one more on the business side and one more on the technical side."
+(Peter Thiel)